awsdocs/amazon-chime-user-guide/doc_source/chime-requirements.md

 + **Screen Share** must be set to **Aero and Non\-Aero themes**\.
 + **Display Setting Scaling** must be set to **100% and custom settings**\.

-Microsoft Outlook Add\-in:
-+ Microsoft Outlook 2010, Outlook 2013, and Outlook 2016 are supported\.

 ## macOS<a name="mac"></a>

 Supported versions: